castorini/pygaggle/docs/experiments-robust04-monot5-tpu.md

 This page contains instructions for running monoT5 on the Robust 04 collection.

+Note that this collection uses [TREC Disks 4 & 5](https://trec.nist.gov/data/cd45/index.html), which are only available after you fill and sign a form from NIST.
+Therefore, only proceed with this documentation if you already have the corpus.

 We will focus on using monoT5-3B to rerank, since it is difficult to run such a large model without a TPU.
 We also mention the changes required to run monoT5-base for those with a more constrained compute budget.
 - monoT5: Document Ranking with a Pretrained Sequence-to-Sequence Model [(Nogueira et al., 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.63.pdf)